Rayrsn/Weather-Gui/Readme.md

 ```

 ## Usage 💻
-* The weather-Cli program must be located in the same directory as the script
+### The weather-Cli program must be located in the same directory as the script
+### To get info about building the weather-Cli program visit [my other repo](https://github.com/Rayrsn/Weather-Cli).

 ```bash
 python main.py
 ```